-With a few supplies, you can upgrade an inexpensive foam craft pumpkin into something beautiful, personalized, and complementary to your individual decorating style.
-Here are five of my favorite methods for upgrading a craft pumpkin.
+With a few supplies, you can transform an inexpensive foam craft pumpkin into something beautiful, personalized, and complementary to your home’s style.

 With Halloween and Thanksgiving around the corner, it’s PUMPKIN TIME!
 I am slightly obsessed with pumpkins, both the real and the decorative variety.
 I just love the unique shapes, colors and sizes they come in, and how they can be made to look ghoulish and garish or absolutely elegant.